 By Jim Jeffries, Chairman of the M&A Leadership Council

-The M&A Leadership Council is kicking off 2018 with The Art of M&A for Divestitures and Carve-Outs.
+The M&A Leadership Council only offers The Art of M&A for Divestitures and Carve-Outs once a year.
 In this unique workshop setting, you’ll work alongside your peers and learn from M&A experts from BDO, Willis Towers Watson, M&A Partners and others.
 Here’s a look at what past attendees learned from The Art of M&A for Divestitures and Carve-Outs.

 “A divestiture isn’t merely an ‘acquisition in reverse.’”